 Relevant Fields: International Relations, Politics, Society, Economics, Media, Education.

 We want our readers/conference attendees to have their views challenged, or to be introduced to new ways to look at old or existing problems.
-Avoid submissions that adhere to, or reinforce, existing orthodoxy in terms of dominant views on the fields with which you engage.
+Submitters are encouraged to take a critical view of dominant ideas from the fields with which they engage.

-As long as your work is coherent, well structured, and follows some form of standard citation for references, we do not care about the specific styles used.
+As long as your work is coherent, well structured, and follows some form of standard citation for references, we are flexible as to the particular style used.
 In terms of length, write as much as needed to convey your idea.
-Between 4,000 and 12,000 words should be sufficient range for most but flexibility will exist.
+Between 4,000 and 12,000 words should be sufficient range for most.
 Failure to dot your I’s and cross your T’s will be corrected in review but it should never be a primary source of concern.
-Even great minds are not necessarily tidy ones and it would be regrettable if worthy ideas were lost to a paper-shuffler’s pedantry.